moneta-rb/moneta/README.md

 If you want support for another adapter you can at first at it to the list of missing adapters at https://github.com/moneta-rb/moneta/issues/16

 If you choose to implement an adapter please also add tests.
-Usually you only have to add a few lines to `script/generate-specs` to generate appropriate tests for your adapter.
 Please check also if travis.yml needs changes, for example if you need to start additional services.

 Check if the default settings in Moneta#new are appropriate for your adapter.
 If not specify a better one.